How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 By the afternoon of day one, he was telling me every time he needed to go potty, but we still did the timer.

 On day two, we did not use the timer.
-But depending on how well your child does, you may want to use the timer for the first three days.
-On days two and three, we continued to remind him every 20 minutes, “If you have to pee or poop on the potty, let mama know.”
+However, depending on how well your child does, you may want to use it for the first three days.
+On days two and three, we continued to remind him every 20 minutes, “If you have to pee or poop on the potty, let Mama know.”

 If your child is still having accidents on days two and three, use the timer.